 Two popular theories were put forward to explain the beast.
 The first was that the animal was a misidentified muntjac deer.
 Originating in South Asia, muntjacs are now a common invasive species across the UK, and the owner of nearby Lytham Hall was known to have imported a small herd for the grounds a century earlier.
 Notably, muntjac possess a pair of pronounced upper canine tusks that protrude from their mouth, possibly accounting for descriptions that likened it to a monster.
-It could be that a small population had survived from that original herd, A wild muntjac from the wider invasive population is also a possibility, however they are only slowly spreading north from a stronghold in southern england, and while increasingly common today it is unlikely one would have reached Lancashire by 2005.
+It could be that a small population had survived from that original herd.
+A wild muntjac from the wider invasive population is also a possibility, however they are only slowly spreading north from a stronghold in southern England, and while increasingly common today it is unlikely one would have reached Lancashire by 2005.

 The second theory was that the creature was a fox, with the unusual descriptions being the result of a serious case of mange.
 A skin disease caused by parasitic mites, mange causes hair loss and serious skin infections.
-After new sightings of the beast were reported in 2007, a fox with mange was indeed found captured by RSPCA inspectors after being found by a local woman in her home.
-The elderly animal was put to sleep on the advice of vets due to the severity of its condition, and local papers reported the case as being the sad demise of the beast, doubts remain.
+After new sightings of the beast were reported in 2007, a fox with mange was indeed captured by RSPCA inspectors after being found by a local woman in her home.
+The elderly animal was put to sleep on the advice of vets due to the severity of its condition, and local papers reported the case as being the sad demise of the beast.

 While the animal was described by the RSPCA collection officer as the oldest fox he had ever encountered, meaning it was easily old enough to have been around two years prior, such a severe case of mange means it is unlikely to have survived that period of time.
-Even if the had become more severe, one would assume it must have been fairly severe at the time of the early sightings for so many witnesses to fail to identify it as a fox.
+Even if the mange had become more severe, one would assume it must have been fairly advanced at the time of the early sightings for so many witnesses to fail to identify it as a fox.

 Feature Image: An artist’s impression of the Beast.
 Image: Sam Shearon